-There’s a case for a Roth as new 401(k) options emerge.
+There’s a Case for a Roth to Boost Retirement Savings as New 401(k) Options Emerge.

-Many companies are starting to offer employees the choice of Roth 401(k)s as well as traditional 401(k)s.
+Many companies are starting to offer employees the choice of Roth 401(k)s as well as traditional 401(k)s to boost retirement savings.
 Both are tax-favored accounts.
 A traditional 401(k) invests pretax money and is taxed upon withdrawal, while the Roth 401(k) invests post-tax money and is not taxed upon withdrawal.
 Which is a better way to invest?

 This does not, however, mean that Roth and traditional accounts are equivalent.
 We assumed above that taxes are constant and that the investor can save the same amount of money in either type of account.
 However, not only is the individual likely to face a different tax rate upon retirement than when earning the money, but also, it turns out that more money can implicitly be saved in a Roth account than a traditional account.

 As always, the optimal strategy will vary from individual to individual and is very dependent upon their expectations for the future.
-One possible strategy would be to combine traditional and Roth 401ks.
+One possible strategy to boost retirement savings would be to combine traditional and Roth 401ks.
 Having both creates a hedge, allowing the individual to prepare for either rising or falling tax rates.
 Mixing in some Roth with the traditional account will also serve to lower the retirement tax rate.
-In this case, it generally is best to invest in the Roth in early years and traditional 401(k) later.
+In this case, it generally is best to invest in the Roth in early years and traditional 401(k) later to save for a comfortable retirement.
 There are two reasons for doing so.
 First, the individual’s tax is almost certain to be lower in early earning years.
 Secondly, it is best for those early investments, which will experience the greatest compound growth, to grow in a retirement account and minimize the capital gains tax.

 In the end, the most important decision is to invest.
 Whether you use a Roth, a traditional 401(k) or both, it is important to make that commitment early on and to maximize your investment.